curranvince/OOAD-Projects/README.md

 Please see individual projects for their own READMEs.

-Contributors: Vince Curran, Logan Park
+Contributors: Vince Curran, Logan Park, Kevin Vu